 Arugula and other cruciferous vegetables contain the phytonutrient, glucosinolate.
 There are many different types of glucosinolates.
 Researchers believe glucosinolates may play a role in cancer prevention.

 Arugula, other dark leafy greens, and orange and yellow fruits and vegetables are rich in the phytonutrient category called carotenoids.
 The brighter or deeper the color, the more carotenoids are usually present.
 Science reveals that carotenoids play a powerful role in cardiovascular health, chronic disease risk, cancer risk, premature aging and inflammation in the body.

 Potassium is a mineral that helps the body maintain a healthy blood pressure and keeps kidneys functioning well.
 You might think about bananas when you hear potassium, but leafy greens are also one of the best natural sources for the mineral.
 One cup of arugula has 74 milligrams (mg) of potassium, or 2% of what you need in a day.

 Arugula packs a lot of nutrients in without a lot of calories.
-There are just five calories in an entire cup of the greens.
+There are just in an entire cup of the greens.
 Adding arugula to your meals can help you get full without piling on extra calories.
 As long as you’re conservative with dressings and pair the green with other healthy main dishes and sides, it can be a helpful tool for keeping your weight in check.